zhichao-lu/optima-group/_pages/home.md

 See [Research](research) for more.

-We are grateful for the generous support from University Grants Committee (UGC), Innovation and Technology Commission (ITC), National Natural Science Foundation of China (NSFC), Huawei, and CATL.
+We are grateful for the generous support from University Grants Committee (UGC), Innovation and Technology Commission (ITC), National Natural Science Foundation of China (NSFC), Ministry of Science and Technology (MOST), Shenzhen Science and Technology Innovation Commission (STIC), Huawei, and CATL.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**